malcolmgreaves/sbt-dev-settings/README.md

     // Use `devConfig` to set the scalacOptions, javacOptions, and incOptions settings. scalaVersion := "2.11.7"
     CompileScalaJava.librarySettings(devConfig)
+    // `librarySettings` sets up cross compilation for 2.11.7 and 2.10.5.
-    // If doing plugin development, use `CompileScalaJava.pluginSettings`
+    // If doing plugin development, use `CompileScalaJava.pluginSettings`,
+    // which ensures that we're using only 2.10 and not cross compiling.

     // Set the Java runtime options from the same config. javaOptions := JvmRuntime.settings(devConfig.jvmVer)